 I really think the strongest part of this book is not the magical tasks or the curse, but the relationship between Zach and Lucy.
 It doesn’t have the same sort of relationship drama that so many love stories have – there is no storming off or misunderstanding or sulky and hurt feelings.
 The curse provides the drama, so their relationship, growing from childhood friendship to love, gets to be the stabilizing factor in the story and that is both unusual and charming.
 At one point, when Zach is struggling with Lucy’s pregnancy and she tells him to either be her friend or to just leave (“don’t let the door hit you on the way out,” she tells him), he doesn’t slink off to think for a while about it.
 He steps right up to the plate and promises her he’ll be the kind of friend she can depend on.
 And he does.

-This book was well-written and easy to get into, but I found myself thinking occasionally that it wasn’t quite as good as I wanted it to be.
+Nancy Werlin did an excellent job in writing this book because it was easy to get into, but I found myself thinking occasionally that it wasn’t quite as good as I wanted it to be.
 It was terrific, yes, but not mind-blowingly fantastic, if that makes sense.

 Nancy Werlin is coming to the TLA conference later this month, so I’m excited to get to hear her speak.
 I’ll definitely be looking for more of her books, since Impossible was an excellent read.